max-mapper/voxel-mesh/readme.md

 load [three.js](http://mrdoob.github.com/three.js/) into your page. this library has been tested with version `r54`

-use `voxel-mesh-browserified.js`

-or to build yourself:
+it is recommended that you use browserify to use this module

 ```
 npm install voxel-mesh
 npm install browserify -g